MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 Android provides two system-controlled areas for displaying notification icons and notification information to the user.
-When a notification is first published, its icon is displayed in the *notification area*, as shown in the following screen shot:
+When a notification is first published, its icon is displayed in the *notification area*, as shown in the following screenshot:

 ![Example notification area on a device](local-notifications-images/01-notification-shade.png)

 To obtain details about the notification, the user can open the notification drawer (which expands each notification icon to reveal notification content) and perform any actions associated with the notifications.
-The following screen shot shows a *notification drawer* that corresponds to the notification area displayed above:
+The following screenshot shows a *notification drawer* that corresponds to the notification area displayed above:

 [![Example notification drawer displaying three notifications](local-notifications-images/02-notification-drawer-sml.png)](local-notifications-images/02-notification-drawer.png#lightbox)